What is Glaucoma?

 The exact causes of Glaucoma are not known.
 In some cases the drainage network of the eye may not be formed properly, or may become blocked by natural materials or due to injury; in other cases there is no clear cause.

-Is the damage that occurs in Glaucoma serious?
+Is the Damage that Occurs with Glaucoma Serious?

 If untreated, Glaucoma can cause blindness.
 As the nerve cells are progressively damaged, the ability to see objects in different parts of the visual field is lost.
 The damage to the nerve cells cannot be reversed although it is often possible to prevent further damage.
 This damage can progress until only central vision is left or until the person is completely blind.
 The longer the disease is left untreated, the greater is the likelihood of damage.
 Modern examination techniques and treatment have made Glaucoma a rare cause of blindness in Australia.